julia-ha/sw-dev-project/README.md

 ## Environment setup

-This is not intended to be an exhustive tutorial on setting up a local environment but rather describes what I did (on a Macbook) in case the general approach is useful to get started.
+This is not intended to be an exhaustive tutorial on setting up a local environment but rather describes what I did (on a Macbook) in case the general approach is useful to get started.

 ### Fork the JSTOR-Labs sw-dev-project code